bombchus/z64-music-wiki/docs/advanced/index.md

 <div class="grid cards" markdown>

-- :material-open-in-new: __[Sample Injection Overview]__ – Obtain basic knowledge of the files and tools you will be working with
+- :material-open-in-new: __[Sample Injection Overview]__ – Obtain basic knowledge of the files and tools used for sample injection
 - :material-open-in-new: __[WAV File Conversion]__ – Learn to convert WAV files into sample files compatible with *Ocarina of Time* and *Majora's Mask*
 - :material-open-in-new: __[placeholder]__ – placeholder
 - :material-open-in-new: __[placeholder]__ – placeholder